Donbas: Economy

+Among other valuable resources present in the Donbas region are salt, marl, limestone, clay and other construction materials, as well as smaller deposits of various ores.
+The biggest salt deposits are located in the area of Bakhmut (rock salt) and Sloviansk (cooking salt).
+Quicksilver deposits, by now mostly depleted, are present in the area of Mykytivka.
+In parts of the polymetallic ores such as zinc, tin, copper, silver and gold are present.
+Until the early 20th century, small amounts of poor iron ores were produces in the southwestern part of Donbas and around Bakhmut.
+Large deposits of flux limestones are present in the vicinity of Olenivka.
+Near Amvrosiivka, marl deposits have contributed to the development of cement production.
+Fire clay is produced in the areas of Chasiv Yar and Druzhkivka.
+Gypsum is present around Bakhmut, chalk along the Donets river, clay near Sloviansk, ochre in the vicinity of Izium, kaolin near Volnovakha.

 Other industries in the Donetsk region include blast-furnace and steel-making equipment, railway freight-cars, metal-cutting machine-tools, tunneling machines, agricultural harvesters and ploughing systems, railway tracks, mining cars, electric locomotives, military vehicles, tractors and excavators.
 The region also produces consumer goods like household washing-machines, refrigerators, freezers, TV sets, leather footwear, and toilet soap.
 Over half its production is exported, and about 22% is exported to Russia.

 In mid-March 2017, Ukrainian president Petro Poroshenko signed a decree on a temporary ban on the movement of goods to and from territory controlled by the self-proclaimed Donetsk People's Republic and Luhansk People's Republic, so since then Ukraine does not buy coal from the Donets Coal Basin.

 Shale gas reserves, part of the larger Dnieper–Donets basin, are present in the Donbas, most notably the Yuzivska gas field.
 In an effort to reduce Ukrainian dependence on Russian gas imports, the Ukrainian government reached an agreement with Royal Dutch Shell in 2012 to develop the Yuzivska field.
 Shell was forced to freeze operations after the outbreak of war in the region in 2014, and officially withdrew from the project in June 2015.

+In 2013 (before war) GDP of Donbas was ₴220 billion (€20 billion).
+The Gross regional product of Donbas was ₴335 billion (€10 billion) in 2021.